gbenroscience/ParserNG/parser-ng-arrow/README.md

 ## Honest limitations / not done here

-- **Float32 (`compileF32`/`Float4Vector`) results for non-constant expressions are currently
-  unreliable** — see the "Known limitation" callout above.
-Use float64 in production until this is resolved.
 - **Only `Float8Vector` and `Float4Vector` are zero-copy.** Every other Arrow vector type must be cast/coerced to one of these by the caller before binding — `ArrowBulkEvaluator` throws `ArrowBindingException` rather than silently copying.